YOLO-CIANNA: Galaxy detection with deep learning in radio data: II. Winning the SKA SDC2 using a generalized 3D-YOLO network: Bootstrap from a degraded selection function

 \section{Bootstrap from a degraded selection function}

-We show in Sect.~\ref{sec:results_score} that our bootstrap training approach introduced in Sect.~\ref{sec:training_setup} allows us to improve the score from our BASE model significantly.
-However, the improvement may appear modest with respect to the increased training time and pipeline complexity.
-We hypothesize that our initial selection function is already near optimal, and that the bootstrap method would allow us to converge toward a similar final score if we started from a poorer selection.
-To test this, we define a degraded selection function as
+We show in Sect.~\ref{sec:results_score} that our bootstrap training approach introduced in Sect.~\ref{sec:training_setup} significantly improves the score of our BASE model.
+However, the improvement may appear modest given the increased training time and pipeline complexity.
+We hypothesize that our initial selection function is already near optimal, and that the bootstrap method would allow us to achieve a similar final score if we started from a poorer selection.
+To test this, we defined a degraded selection function as

 selecting 984 sources as detectable, which represents approximately 70\% of the sources used for our original BASE training.
-Selecting only brighter sources should accelerate model training convergence, but is likely to result in a model unable to detect fainter sources.
-As we did for our reference training pipeline, we apply two successive bootstrap training steps, resulting in a total of three trained models, B-BASE, B-BT1, and B-BT2.
+Selecting only brighter sources should accelerate model training convergence, but it is likely to result in a model that cannot detect fainter sources.
+We then applied two successive bootstrap training steps, yielding three trained models: B-BASE, B-BT1, and B-BT2.
 We summarize the results in Table~\ref{table:poor_select_scores}.